onyx-platform/onyx-platform.github.io/_drafts/2017-07-10-Onyx-Asynchronous-Barrier-Snapshotting.md

 ### Simplified Plugin Interfaces

 The input and output plugin interfaces have been greatly simplified.
 The input plugin interface in 0.9.x required developers to checkpoint any state.
-0.10.0 provides this checkpointing for free!
+0.10 provides this checkpointing for free.
+All a plugin needs is to return the data to be snapshotted, and the snapshot will be asynchronosly stored by Onyx.

 ### S3 Checkpointing Backend